Compliments, suggestions and complaints

-If you make a complaint about a Member (who may be a mediator, an adjudicator, an arbitrator, a Family Dispute Resolution Practitioner, other DR practitioner or a person with an interest in DR), we will take notes to pass to a Complaints Officer.
-The Officer will contact you to obtain more details, and as soon as possible, will suggest one or more ideas about appropriately managing your complaint.
-After consulting with you, the Officer will decide on the next steps which are workable and which, as far as possible, are satisfactory to you.
+If you make a complaint about a Member (who may be a mediator, an adjudicator, a Family Dispute Resolution Practitioner, other DR practitioner or a person with an interest in DR), we will take notes to pass to a Complaints Officer.
+The Officer may contact you to obtain more details.
+The Officer will recommend next steps to the Board Complaints Committee.
 Next steps may include:

 - taking the complaint no further,

 - providing you with information relevant to the complaint,

 - referring you to another avenue for making the complaint,